mars0i/majure/README.md

 ## The experiments

-Rather than ultimately replacing all of the Java source with Clojure in one version, I preserved early versions.
-Experiment 1 shows a case in which a single Java source file can be replaced with a Clojure source file, without making any changes in the other Java source files.
-Experiment 2 shows a case in which changes had to be made both to the remaining Java as well as the Clojure file that had been copied from Experiment 2.
+Each experiment replaces one additional Java source file with a Clojure source file.
+As it turns out, each additional file involved a little bit more effort to manage the Clojure-Java interface.

 ### 1:

 Replaces Student.java with Student.clj, i.e. reimplements the `Student`
 class in Clojure.
 The `Students` and `StudentsWithUI` classes are still written in Java.
+Student.clj is a drop-in replacement for Student.java.

 ### 2:

 Starting from experiment 1, replaces Students.java with Students.clj, i.e. both `Student` and `Students` are written in Clojure.
 `StudentsWithUI` remains in Java.
+I needed to make small modifications to StudentsWithUI.java to make this work.

+### 3:

+Starting from experiment 3, replaces StudentsWithUI.java with StudentsWithUI.clj.
+This is an all-Clojure version of the students app.
+In this version, I used `proxy` as well as `gen-class`.

 -------------------------

-## Tips
+## Notes and tips

 * This is neither a Clojure tutorial for Java programmers, nor a Java tutorial for Clojure programmers.
 There are several good books and